yulisun/LPEM/README.md

 ## Running

-Run the LPEM demo file!
+Unzip the Zip files (QPBO, LSA) and run the LPEM demo file!